hbctraining/Training-modules/Rmarkdown/lesson.md

 <img src="img/r-knit-button.png">

 > **Note**: *PDF rendering is sometimes problematic, especially when running R remotely, like on the cluster (Odyssey or O2).
 If you run into problems, it's likely an issue related to [pandoc](http://pandoc.org).*

+The [RStudio cheatsheet for Rmarkdown](https://github.com/rstudio/cheatsheets/blob/master/rmarkdown-2.0.pdf) is quite daunting, but includes more advanced Rmarkdown options that may be helpful as you become familiar with report generation, including options for adding interactive plots RShiny.

 ## Generating an RMarkdown knit report!